lorenapuhl/Backengineering-neural-networks/README.md

        height="50%"/>
 </p>

 We proceeded by visualising firing-rate trajectories in Principal Component-space (the space, in which the most important parts of the firing rate dynamics can be seen), to obtain valuable insights on how our RNN its given problem.
+We found, that input-signals of different durations lead to parallel firing-rate trajectories (the path the dynamics traces in PC-space), while their separating distances were correlated to the according signal-times.
+We therefore hypothesized, that integration relied on measuring the denoted distances.
+On the other hand, we suggested that output-weights were fine-tuned to rule out the remaining firing-rate dynamics, in order to output a plateau.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/467b5ae7-b3d3-4a1c-97ce-d3d2beb9503c"